lanceguyatt/starter/README.md

 ## Development

-This package is developed and maintained by [Hans Christian Reinl](http://drublic.de/).
+This package is developed and maintained by [Lance Guyatt](http://lanceguyatt.com/).

 ## License